Updated on March 27, 2013

 Q) May I change health plans when I retire?

 A) Yes.
-You may change health plans at retirement and thereafter, only during annual enrollment or if you leave your plan's service area.
+You may change health plans at retirement and thereafter, only during annual enrollment or if you no longer reside in your plan's service area.
 You must make your request to the GIC in writing.
 Annual enrollment changes are effective the following July 1.

 Q) I am retired and am separating or getting divorced.
 What happens to my spouse's health coverage?